How to Test a Radiator Fan and Fix Cooling Problems

 If your nearest Natrad store is only a few minutes away, then you might decide to drive your car in rather than call a tow truck.
 It is possible to make the trip, but you need to be careful to avoid overheating your engine.

 While driving, keep a close eye on the engine temperature gauge or watch for a warning light.
 If the engine gets too hot, pull over and turn the engine off so it can cool down before you resume your drive.
+Driving with a broken radiator fan can risk overheating and severe engine damage.
+Learn what to do if your engine boils over to avoid costly repairs.

-Repair or replace your radiator fan
+Repair or replace your radiator fan with Natrad